 Too many fiscal responsibilities?
 Worried about cash flow?
 If that sounds like you, you're certainly not alone.
 But opening a business bank account is one simple, headache-free way to combat these stressors and lessen your load.

-If you're wondering where and how to start, we've got you covered.
-Here, we'll look at the benefits of opening a dedicated business bank account and give you the opportunity to do so quickly and easily with the help of Incfile and our banking partner.
+Here, we'll look at the benefits of opening a dedicated business bank account and give you the opportunity to do so with the help of Incfile and our banking partner.

 1. Personal Liability Protection

-Separating your business vs. personal finances might involve getting a small business checking account, savings account and business credit card.
-These should be solely for business use and should never be used for personal transactions.
+Separating your business vs. personal finances might involve getting a small business checking account, savings account, and business credit card.
+These should be solely for business use and never for personal transactions.
 This separation makes managing your finances easier.

 2. Better Bookkeeping and Accounting

-If you have employees, it will also help with payroll management and will ensure your books are always balanced, without any end-of-the-month (or year) surprises.
+If you have employees, it will also help with payroll management and ensure your books are balanced, without any end-of-the-month (or year) surprises.

 3. Ease of Use